Walkers (snack foods): History

-In the 1880s, Walker moved from Mansfield, Nottinghamshire to Leicester to take over an established butcher's shop in the high street.
-Meat rationing in the UK after World War II saw the factory output drop dramatically, and so in 1948 the company starting looking at alternative products.
+In the 1880s, Henry Walker moved from Mansfield, Nottinghamshire to Leicester to take over an established butcher's shop in the High Street.
+Meat rationing in the UK after World War II saw the factory output drop dramatically, and so in 1948, Walkers & Sons starting looking at alternative products.
 Potato crisps were becoming increasingly popular with the public; this led managing director R.E.
 Gerrard to shift the company focus and begin hand-slicing and frying potatoes.

-Prior to the 1950s crisps were sold without flavour; Smith's of London sold plain potato crisps which came with a small blue sachet of salt that could be sprinkled over them.
+Prior to the 1950s, crisps were sold without flavour; Smith's of London sold plain potato crisps which came with a small blue sachet of salt that could be sprinkled over them.
 The first crisps manufactured by Walkers in 1948 were sprinkled with salt and sold for threepence a bag.
 After Archer Martin and Richard Synge (while working in Leeds) received a Nobel Prize for the invention of partition chromatography in 1952, food scientists began to develop flavours via a gas chromatograph, a device that allowed scientists to understand chemical compounds behind complex flavours such as cheese.
 In 1954, the first flavoured crisps were invented by Joe “Spud” Murphy (owner of the Irish company Tayto) who developed a technique to add cheese and onion seasoning during production.
 Later that year, Walkers introduced Cheese and Onion (inspired by the Ploughman's lunch), and Salt and Vinegar was launched in 1967 (inspired by the nation's love of fish and chips).

+The Walkers family sold the company in 1970 to the American food producer Standard Brands, who in turn merged with another American food company Nabisco to form Nabisco Brands in 1981.
 Prawn Cocktail flavour was introduced in the 1970s (inspired by the 1970s popular starter of prawn cocktail) and Roast Chicken (inspired by the nation's roast dinner).
-In 1989, the company was acquired by PepsiCo, which placed operations under its Frito-Lay unit.

-The Walkers logo, featuring a red ribbon around a yellow sun, is noticeably similar to Lay's.
-It derives from the Walkers logo used in 1990.
-The company is still a significant presence in Leicester.
-Gary Lineker, the Leicester-born former footballer, is now the face of the company.
-In 2000, Lineker's Walkers commercials were ranked ninth in Channel 4’s UK wide poll of "The 100 Greatest TV Ads".
-The official website states that an estimated "11 million people will eat a Walkers product every day".
-The company employs over 4,000 people in 15 locations around the UK.
+In 1982, Nabisco purchased Associated Biscuits, owners of rival Smith's.
+In 1988, RJR Nabisco was purchased in a leverage buyout by Kohlberg Kravis Roberts & Co, and to reduce debt several business were sold to French conglomerate BSN, who quickly sold on Smith's and Walkers to PepsiCo in 1989.
+At the time of the purchase by Pepsico, Walkers had a third of the crisp market in the United Kingdom, while Smith's had a third of the extruded snacks market, making them the market leader.